vistajess/vistajess/README.md

 ## 🚀 About Me

 Hi!
-I'm a Full Stack Developer with extensive experience in modern web technologies.
+I'm a Frontend Developer with extensive experience in modern web technologies.
 I specialize in building scalable, enterprise-level applications using JavaScript/TypeScript ecosystems.

 ### 💡 My Expertise